OpenStratos/tools/README.md

-# tools
+# Tools #

-Tools for dealing with OpenStratos data
+Tools for dealing with OpenStratos data.